My ex is introducing new partner – six tips for co-parenting when your ex has a new partner

 This would have caused difficulties in his new relationship and would have had a knock-on effect on the good co-parenting relationship that we have established.

-It’s not always been easy to feel positive about my ex’s new partner.
+It wasn't easy to feel positive when I discovered that my ex husband has a new girlfriend.
 But some simple ideas have helped me cope and do the right thing.
 Here are a few simple rules that I think are crucial:

 Need some more personalised advice?